-It has been observed that in some case, a failure happens before the workflow runs (during build processing).
-In this case, rerunning the workflow will fail even though it was succeeding before the outage.
-To workaround this, push a change to the project’s repository.
-This will re-run build processing first and then run the workflow.
+It has been observed that in some cases, a failure happens before the workflow runs (during pipeline processing).
+In this case, re-running the workflow will fail even though it was succeeding before the outage.
+To work around this, push a change to the project’s repository.
+This will re-run pipeline processing first, and then run the workflow.

 Workflows Waiting for Status in GitHub

 If you have implemented Workflows on a branch in your GitHub repository, but the status check never completes, there may be status settings in GitHub that you need to deselect.
 For example, if you choose to protect your branches, you may need to deselect the